Chonghao98/SILO/README.md

 # SILO:Detection-of-short-identity-by-descent-by-incorporating-low-frequency-variants
 SILO is an IBD detection method that is capable of identifying short IBD segments.
-# The hyperparameters of SILO:
+# The hyperparameters of SILO
 --winsize (or -w, type=int): the window size.
 --length (or -l, type=float): the length of block.
 --error_common (or -ec, type=float): the genotype error of common variants.